Find my iPhone

 Apple's iOS software has an ability to Find your iPhone/iPad/Mac computer if you lose it.

-With iOS 7 installed on your iOS device and this turned on, anybody who finds your device is unable to factory reset your device and use it again without your iTunes password.
+With iOS 7 installed on your iOS device and Find my iPhone turned on, anybody who finds your device is unable to factory reset your device and use it again without your iTunes password.
 Your phone is locked to your account.
 If you use a passcode or Touch ID, they are unable to access any data or use it at all.
 With Find my iPhone turned on, you will be able to see its location on a map.

 How to turn Find my iPhone on?